precisely/rapids/README.md

 ## Basic Usage

 Rapids defines a new macro, `deflow`, akin to `defn`, but which permits suspending execution until an external event is received.
 This is done with the `<*` (aka `input!`) operator.
 The system saves the state of the computation when the `<*` operator is invoked to a persistent storage.
 An in-memory and Postgres implementation are provided, and you can roll your own.

-The control API consists of two main functions, `start!` and `continue!` for starting and continuing flows.
+The control API consists of Clojure functions, `start!`, `continue!` and `interrupt!`.
+The `start!` function takes a flow (and optional arguments) and creates a `Run` object, which is conceptually equivalent to a thread or a process.
+The `Run` executes until it encounters a `<*` operator.
+The `continue!` function takes a `Run` and provides it with data which becomes the return value of the `<*` operator which suspended the run.

+The `Run` contains the execution state of the program (the stack and dynamic variables) and metadata.
+It is one of the two objects stored in persistent storage. `Run` metadata can be set during flow execution and used for indexing and retrieving runs or just to provide useful information about execution state.

 Also see `tests/rapids_test.clj`.